sabirdvd/BLIP_image_caption_demo/README.md

 <!-- [demo]<!(https://colab.research.google.com/github/salesforce/BLIP/blob/main/demo.ipynb) -->

-For image captioning only with the **Larger model** with the two proposed caption generation methods (beam search and nucleus sampling), that runs on your local machine with multiple images or
+For image captioning only with the **Larger model** with the two proposed caption generation methods (beam search and nucleus sampling), that runs on your local machine with multiple images:

 <!--